dharmik-patel123/learning/README.md

-This is a learning repository covering wide area of subject
+This is a learning repository covering wide area of subject coviring computer languages, Data Structures and Algos, Financial trading, Machine Learning and AI.